vectara/react-search/README.md

 ##### fetchSearchResults: `async (query: string, summarize: boolean) => Promise<DeserializedSearchResult[]>`

 This is used to send a message to the search API.
-When the search succeeds, an array of search results is returned.
+When the search succeeds, an object consisting of an array of search results and an optional summary is returned.
 Each search result is a `DeserializedSearchResult` object.
 More information on types can be found [here](src/types.ts).

 ##### isLoading: `boolean`